CUNY-CL/yoyodyne/README.md

 Prediction is performed by the [`yoyodyne-predict`](yoyodyne.predict.py%60) script.
 One must specify the following required arguments:

+-   `--model_dir`: path for model metadata
+-   `--experiment`: name of experiment
+-   `--checkpoint`: path to checkpoint
 -   `--predict`: path to TSV file containing data to be predicted
--   `--checkpoint`: path to checkpoint
--   `--experiment`: name of experiment
--   `--index`: path to index
 -   `--output`: path for predictions

 Run [`yoyodyne-predict --help`](yoyodyne/predict.py) for more information.